I love chocolate. I love s’mores. I love cheesecake. Put it all together, and you have my easy No-Bake S’mores Mini Cheesecakes!

 - My Chicago Metallic mini cheesecake pan’s cavities are almost 2″ wide at the top and hold approximately ⅓ cup liquid.

-- That Chicago Metallic pan is currently out of stock, but this alternative pan has the same size cavities.
+- That Chicago Metallic pan is often out of stock, but this alternative pan has the same size cavities.

 - If your pan’s cavities are larger (like many are, including some belonging to our team members), I recommend doubling the cheesecake portion of the recipe.
 The graham cracker base and the meringue topping will still work for either size pan as written.